 In New Jersey, there are two types of murder charges: first degree murder and felony murder.
 In order to be convicted of first degree murder or felony murder in New Jersey, the prosecutor must prove certain elements.
-A seasoned Camden County criminal lawyer at the Law Offices of Thomas J. Gosse can explain your legal rights and options so that you can put forth an informed, assertive defense.
+A seasoned Camden County criminal lawyer at the Law Office of Thomas J. Gosse can explain your legal rights and options so that you can put forth an informed, assertive defense.

 First degree murder convictions carry severe penalties, including a life sentence and fines of up to $200,000.
 In 2007, the death penalty was abolished in New Jersey, however those convicted face a mandatory minimum sentence of 30 years in prison.
 Depending on the circumstances of the case, such as the egregious nature of the killing, murder of a police officer or prior convictions, defendants may receive more lengthy sentences, up to life imprisonment.

 To prove first degree murder, prosecutors must show that the defendant intended to kill or cause serious bodily harm that resulted in death.
 This means that the killing must have either been deliberate and premeditated or the defendant inflicted serious bodily harm purposefully, knowing it would likely result in death.
-A qualified Camden County criminal lawyer at the Law Offices of Thomas J. Gosse can attempt to show that you did not intend to kill another person, that you acted in self-defense or that you were acting in the heat of passion after being adequately provoked and therefore, you should not be found guilty of first degree murder.
+A qualified Camden County criminal lawyer at the Law Office of Thomas J. Gosse can attempt to show that you did not intend to kill another person, that you acted in self-defense or that you were acting in the heat of passion after being adequately provoked and therefore, you should not be found guilty of first degree murder.

 Felony murder is when someone is killed while the defendant is committing, attempting to commit or fleeing after committing, a felony crime.
 Unlike first degree murder, the prosecutor does not have to prove that the defendant had a plan or intended to kill the victim.
 The fact that a person was killed during the commission, attempted commission or while fleeing from the commission of a felony is enough to be charged and convicted of felony murder.